Campus Safety and Security

 - Safety and Crime Alerts

-Safety & Security Officers enforce parking regulations on campus and will also address moving violations to include excessive speed and failure to stop at a stop sign.
+Campus Safety Officers enforce parking regulations on campus and will also address moving violations to include excessive speed and failure to stop at a stop sign.
 Street parking is regulated by Milwaukee Parking Enforcement.
 Permits are required for residents and for employees parking in Lot D or G.

 - Residents – permit is required for overnight parking.
 Austin Hall Resident vehicles must be parked overnight in the Parking Structure only.
-Clare Hall Resident vehicles must be parked overnight in the Parking Structure or Lot I. Permits are free and can be picked up in Plant Operations FO-G62.
+Clare Hall Resident vehicles must be parked overnight in the Parking Structure or Lot I. Permits are free and can be picked up in Campus Safety FO-254.
 A copy of your vehicle registration is required.

 - Non-Residents – marked parking is available except where restricted signs are posted.